Skip to main content

 Start With the Most Critical Fields

 Not all columns are equal.
-Before you profile everything, identify the fields that matter most for your primary use case:
+Start by profiling the fields that matter most for your primary use case:

 • For sales outreach: phone number (completeness and format) and company name